 Corporate Leadership and Inherited Beliefs about Gender Roles

 Some U.S. firms have women directors and executives, while many do not.
 We seek to explain this heterogeneity.
-Using U.S. Census data from 1900, we find that firms in regions with populations originating from countries with more gender-egalitarian beliefs have more women executives and directors, and more women chairing important board committees.
-These same regions also have more women in the labor market and in STEM occupations, and lower gender-pay gaps.
-Our findings show that regional differences in beliefs about gender roles are persistent and have significant impacts on corporate leadership and the labor market.
+Using U.S. Census data from 1900, we find that U.S. Counties with populations originating from countries with stronger gender-egalitarian beliefs have more women in the labor market and in STEM occupations, and lower gender-pay gaps.
+Firms headquartered in such counties have more women executives and directors.
+When firms move to more gender-egalitarian counties, the representation of women on boards increases.
+Our findings are consistent with the idea that inherited beliefs about gender roles impact the labor market and corporate leadership.

 Keywords: gender gap; women executives; women board members; regional culture